Cal Purdin: Early life

 Purdin was born in Jefferson, Oklahoma, in 1921 and attended Augusta High School in Augusta, Kansas.
-He played college football at Tulsa.
+He played college football at Tulsa from 1939 to 1942.
 He also competed in track and field for Tulsa.
+He helped lead the 1942 Tulsa Golden Hurricane football team to an undefeated regular season and the No. 4 ranking in the final AP poll.